vmagelo/msdocs-django-three-azure-services/README.md

 </form>
 ```

 The input tag *accept* attribute only filters what can be uploaded in the upload dialog box.
 It can easily be circumvented by changing the filter.
 A more rigorous check would be to use a library like [Pillow](https://pillow.readthedocs.io/en/stable/) in Python, or do some other checking in JavaScript before upload.
+This is beyond the scope of this sample app.

 ### Tip 6